alandaux/alandaux.github.io/gravity/gravity.md

 population as the weight field.
 The ACS [data](https://gis4dev.github.io/lessons/assets/netown.gpkg) was put together by Joe Holler.

-**You find the comparison between my gravity model of spatial interaction for hospital service areas in New England and the Dartmouth Atlas of Health care [here](assets/index.html).**
+**You can find the comparison between my gravity model of spatial interaction for hospital service areas in New England and the Dartmouth Atlas of Health care [here](assets/index.html).**